benchristelcom/benchristelcom.github.io/src/recipes/eggplant-parmesan.md

 1. Sauté the onion in a saucepan

-2. Add tomatoes, salt and pepper
+2. Add tomatoes, salt and pepper, and a glug of extra virgin olive oil.

 3. Simmer 10–15 minutes, stirring occasionally